iFallenHunt/SpringREST/README.md

 and edit tasks

-only through the login of the creating user
+only through the login of the creating user.

+the api is working via the link [API Online](https://todolist-spring-rest.onrender.com)

+paste it into your API manager and use it

 ### Settings